 Pale skin and a remarkably strong jaw.

-Flannel shirt flapping around a lanky body as long legs pumped bicycle pedals furiously.
+Flannel shirt flapping around a tall, lanky body as long legs pumped the bicycle's pedals furiously.

 I hadn't actually lied to Sam, but it really wasn't the near-accident that had brought on my panic attack.
 It was the boy on the bike himself.
-The shock of the impossible and the familiarity of him…of Edward Cullen.
+The shock of the familiarity and impossibility of him.

-He'd been all my firsts and he'd been everything to me right up until he didn't want to be anything to me.
+He'd been all my firsts and he'd been everything to me.
+Right up until he'd decided he didn't want to be anything to me anymore.

-They say you never forget your first love.
-They would be right.
+They say you never forget your first love, and they would be right.

-The boy I saw on the bike looked to be about seventeen years old.
-But that was impossible.
-We had both been seventeen years ago.
+The strange thing was, the boy I saw on the bike looked to be about seventeen years old.
+But that couldn't be.
+We'd both been seventeen over twenty years ago.